Ventricular Assist Device (VAD)

 - Fewer complications

-- Shorter recovery time
+- Faster recovery time

 - Less scarring, an important consideration for patients awaiting a heart transplant, since scar tissue can complicate the removal of the damaged heart

-Our center is one of only a few in the country performing this minimally invasive VAD technique.
+Our Center is one of only a few in the country performing this minimally invasive VAD technique.
 While a minimally invasive surgery for VAD implantation is a more difficult and complex surgery than the open technique, we have the resources, skills and expertise to perform it successfully on the right patient.